-The pressure adjustment sets that amount of pressure that the presser foot will exert on the fabric.
-Downward pressure on the presser foot, holds the fabric between the feed dog and sewing machine foot.
+The pressure adjustment sets the amount of pressure that the presser foot will exert on the fabric.
+Downward pressure on the presser foot holds the fabric between the feed dog and sewing machine foot.
 The amount of pressure would need to vary if you were switching between lightweight sheer fabric and multiple layers of denim for the machine to feed the fabric evenly.

 When to Make an Adjustment to the Amount of Pressure